Rafplayz/dogeminer/README.md

-# dogeminer
+# Dogeminer bot
-This is a place where i can keep all my discord bot things in one spot!
+Hello!
+This is where the code for Dogeminer is kept!

+The source code may be more horrifying than you expect. viewer discretion is advised